Tierra del Sol (restaurant): Reception

-In May 2020, during the COVID-19 pandemic, Brooke Jackson-Glidden included Tierra del Sol in Eater Portland's list of "The 25 Essential Portland Restaurants Offering Takeout or Delivery Right Now".
-The website's Waz Wu included the restaurant in a 2021 overview of "Where to Find Tasty Vegan Tacos in Portland".
-In 2022, Brooke Jackson-Glidden included the mole amarillo in a list of "17 Sick Day Delivery Standbys to Order in Portland".
-Additionally, she and Nick Woo also included Tierra del Sol in a "Guide to Portland's Most Outstanding Food Carts", and Krista Garcia and Seiji Nanbu included the business in a list of "Portland's 17 Standout Mexican Restaurants and Food Carts".
+In May 2020, during the COVID-19 pandemic, Jackson-Glidden included Tierra del Sol in Eater Portland's list of the 25 "essential" Portland restaurants offering delivery or take-out service.
+Waz Wu included the restaurant in the website's 2021 overview of "where to find tasty vegan tacos" in the city.
+In 2022, Jackson-Glidden included the mole amarillo in a list of 17 "sick day delivery standbys to order in Portland".
+She and Nick Woo also included Tierra del Sol in a guide to the city's "most outstanding" food carts, and Krista Garcia and Seiji Nanbu included the business in a list of Portland's 17 "standout" Mexican eateries.
 Garcia and Nanbu said the tlayuda made Tierra del Sol a "standout" over other food carts at Portland Mercado and wrote, "It might seem easy to skip the tetelas stuffed with creamy beans and rich Oaxacan moles, though it's not recommended".
-Nanbu and Nathan Williams included the restaurant in Eater Portland's 2022 list of "22 Outstanding Taco Spots in Greater Portland".
+Nanbu and Nathan Williams included the restaurant in Eater Portland's 2022 list of 22 "outstanding taco spots" in the Portland metropolitan area.
+Tierra del Sol was also included in the website's 2025 overview of Portland's best food carts.

 In 2018, Shannon Armour of Willamette Week called the tlayudas "excellent".
 In 2020, Suzette Smith of the Portland Mercury said of the tlayuda: "It's a beauty to look at and, in practice, sort of like super fresh nachos if there were only one massive chip underneath all the fixins.
 I loved it, but I should note that it's probably more of a summer dish.
 Plus, without a meat or veggie stew on top, the tlayuda came off a little dry."